oracle/docker-images/OracleDatabase/SingleInstance/README.md

     Parameters:
        --name:        The name of the container (default: auto generated).
        -p:            The port mapping of the host port to the container port.
-                      Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express), 1522 (TCPS Listener Port if TCPS is enabled).
+                      The following ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express), 1522 (TCPS Listener Port if TCPS is enabled).
        -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB).
        -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1).
        -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated).